entigolabs/entigo-infralib-agent/README.md

 ## Commands

-For bootstrap and run commands you must either provide a config file or an aws-prefix value.
+For bootstrap, run and update commands you must either provide a config file or a prefix value.
 This is required for creating and finding AWS resources.
 Bootstrap adds that value as an environment variable for the agent pipeline.

 ### bootstrap

 Creates the required AWS resources and a codepipeline for executing the agent.
-If the pipeline already exists, the agent image version will be updated if needed and a new execution will be started.
+If the pipeline already exists, the agent image version will be updated if needed and a new execution of the run command will be started.

 OPTIONS:
 * config - config file path and name, only needed for first run or when overriding an existing config [$CONFIG]
-* aws-prefix - prefix used when creating cloud resources (default: **config prefix**) [$AWS_PREFIX]
+* prefix - prefix used when creating cloud resources (default: **config prefix**) [$AWS_PREFIX]
 * project-id - project id used when creating gcloud resources [$PROJECT_ID]
 * location - location used when creating gcloud resources [$LOCATION]
 * zone - zone used in gcloud run jobs [$ZONE]